 Chirp and LISNR are two emerging companies facilitating soundwave communication.
 Frictionless peer-to-peer content sharing possibilities are dwarfed only by opportunities for brands to transmit content over audio messaging.

 Dexter Garcia is Co-Founder and Creative Director at Audio UX, a one-stop-shop creative audio agency specializing in branding, multimedia composition, and interactive sound design.
-Follow him on:
+Follow him on social media: